 1 The complainant object to the testimony of Counselor Supervisor Aldi and requested a continuance in order to return to his celled to obtain records that he could use to refute Counselor Supervisor Aldi's expertise.
 The hearing officer overruled the objection and denied the request for continuance.
 See Commissioner, Department of Correction v.
-Freedom of Information Commission, Superior Court, judicial district of New Britain at New Britain, Docket No. CVI06006278 (April 5, 2012) [The court ruled that to satisfy their burden under the statute, the DOC need only give "reasonable reasons...drawn from observations about inmates in general, as opposed to a specific inmate making the request."]
+Freedom of Information Commission, Superior Court, judicial district of New Britain at New Britain, Docket No. CV106006278 (April 5, 2012) [The court ruled that to satisfy their burden under the statute, the DOC need only give "reasonable reasons...drawn from observations about inmates in general, as opposed to a specific inmate making the request."]

-collection of records during the two previous years.
-It is further found that these thousands of pages detail the detection methods and intelligence techniques that the respondent Department continues to use to identify security risk groups and their activities.
+respondent Department continues to use to identify security risk groups and their activities.

-- ...that the security risk group management manual is approximately sixty pages and details security procedures for performing and documenting investigations.
-Disclosure of this manual would jeopardize the gathering of intelligence by the respondent Department and encourage security risk group members to attempt communication and organization methods that circumvent the procedures of the respondent Department. - 13.
-It is found that, likewise, the disclosure of the RT 35 would jeopardize the intelligence the respondent Department has on specific members of security risk groups and encourage security risk group members to attempt communication and organization methods that circumvent the procedures of the respondent Department. - 14.
+...that the security risk group management manual is approximately sixty pages and details security procedures for performing and documenting investigations.
+Disclosure of this manual would jeopardize the gathering of intelligence by the respondent Department and encourage security risk group members to attempt communication and organization methods that circumvent the procedures of the respondent Department.

+- 13. It is found that, likewise, the disclosure of the RT 35 would jeopardize the intelligence the respondent Department has on specific members of security risk groups and encourage security risk group members to attempt communication and organization methods that circumvent the procedures of the respondent Department. - 14.
 The Commission has had a substantial line of cases holding that records concerning security risk groups are exempt from mandatory disclosure.
-FIC # 2013-541, Edwards v.
-Department of Correction; FIC # 2010-284, Dorlette v.
-Department of Correction; FIC # 2010-093, Barletta v.
-Department of Correction; and FIC # 2010-047, Calderon v.
+Docket #FIC 2013-541, Edwards v.
+Department of Correction; Docket #FIC 2010-284, Dorlette v.
+Department of Correction; Docket #FIC 2010-093, Barletta v.
+Department of Correction; and Docket #FIC 2010-047, Calderon v.
 Department of Correction.
 These cases, especially Barletta, set forth in considerable detail the reasons that gang related records are not subject to disclosure.
 Dorlette specifically concerned materials related to The Bloods. - 15.
 It is concluded that the Commissioner of Correction has reasonable grounds to believe that disclosure of the RT 35 may result in a safety risk within the meaning of §1-210(b)(18), G.S.2 - 16.
 With respect to the complainant's request for the RT 76, the respondents provided testimony from two credible witnesses.
 It is found that there is no RT 76 and that the requested record does not exist. - 17.
 It is concluded, therefore, that the respondents did not violate the FOI Act when they not provide the RT 35 and RT 76 requested by the complainant. - 18.
 Based on the findings and conclusions above, there is no basis on which to consider the complainant's request for the imposition of a civil penalty.